What is the National Collegiate Athletic Association (NCAA)?

 Division II provides an intersection where athletically gifted students can compete at a high level, while maintaining much of a traditional student experience.
 Excellent outcomes come from athletics programs that are properly aligned with the educational mission of the institution.
 This balance is what distinguishes Division II from the others, and this philosophy is at the heart of all decisions made by the division’s governing bodies.

-Total Division II Membership: Division II has 302 member institutions, with 281 currently classified as active member institutions and 21 institutions advancing through the membership process.
+Total Division II Membership: Division II has 309 active member institutions.
 These schools range in size from less than 2,500 to over 15,000, with the average enrollment being around 4,500.

 Financial Aid: Very few of the 100,000 student-athletes competing in Division II receive a full athletics grant that covers all of their expenses, but most of them will receive some Financial Aid to help them through school.
 For the rest of their expenses, student-athletes are on their own—using academic scholarships, student loans and employment earnings just like most other students attending the Division II institution.
 This healthy partnership is the essence of Division II, where student-athletes are valued for their athletics contribution and for being an important part of the overall student body.

 Athletes must register with the NCAA Eligibility Center for Division II sports.

 Total Division III Membership: 450 active members *Division III is the NCAA’s largest Division.
 81 percent of active Division III institutions are private, while 19 percent of institutions are public.